Here’s what’s in and out of the government funding agreement

 Extending telehealth flexibilities in Medicare

-The funding agreement also includes an extension of a pandemic-era measure that expanded the use of telehealth in Medicare.
+The funding agreement also includes a three-month extension of a pandemic-era measure that expanded the use of telehealth in Medicare.

 More senior citizens and Americans with disabilities have been able to get care via telehealth since the Covid-19 pandemic began in early 2020.
 Eligibility for the service was broadened beyond just those living in rural areas, and seniors have been able to conduct the telehealth visit at home, rather than having to travel to a health care facility.